FoodchainStats/mm23/README.md

 foodwts <- wts |>
   filter(cdid %in% food_weights & date >= "2017-01-01" & date <= "2023-03-01")

+# Combine the indices and weights and calculate the contribution to annual rate
 unchained <- food_unchained |>
   bind_rows(foodwts) |>
   pivot_wider(names_from = cdid)